PranitThomas/Emotion-Detection-from-Facial-Expressions/README.md

 - [Usage](#usage)

 ## Project Overview
-Facial Emotion Recognition (FER) is a rapidly advancing field in computer vision with applications in human-computer interaction, mental health tracking, and marketing.
-This project presents a robust system that can classify facial expressions into six primary emotion categories: Angry, Fear, Happy, Sad, Surprise, and Neutral.

-A key innovation in this project was the use of the **Focal Loss** function to address the significant class imbalance present in the FER2013 dataset, which was a critical factor in boosting model performance.
-Additionally, **temporal smoothing** is applied to provide a more stable and reliable emotion output in real-time video streams.
+Facial expressions are among the most powerful indicators of human emotion, but interpreting them reliably, especially by a machine, remains a complex task.
+This system tackles the challenge of mapping predefined emotion categories to subtle facial features.
+The project involved engineering a robust pipeline that integrates an improved GoogleNet architecture for emotion classification with the YOLOv11 face localization object detection model in real time, using the FER2013 dataset. **Temporal smoothing** was a key innovation, where predictions are collected within a 30-frame buffer and the majority-vote prediction is returned as the output.
+This approach effectively reduces frame-wise prediction noise and transient errors, producing a stable representation of emotional states, as a single frame is often insufficient to detect an emotion due to the intricate nature of human expressions.
+Another important enhancement was the adoption of the FocalLoss function, which addressed extreme class imbalance and led to a significant jump in performance, from 54.61% test accuracy with Cross-Entropy Loss to 69.63% with FocalLoss.

 ## Dataset
 The model was trained on the **FER2013 dataset**, which consists of 35,887 grayscale images of 48x48 pixels.
 The dataset is known for its difficulty as it contains "in-the-wild" images with variations in head poses, illumination, and occlusions.

+The project covers six primary emotion categories: Angry, Fear, Happy, Sad, Surprise, and Neutral.
 The "Disgust" class was removed due to its high ambiguity and skewed representation in the dataset.

 You can download the FER-2013 dataset from [Kaggle](https://www.kaggle.com/datasets/msambare/fer2013).